 Melbourne Cup

-The world’s richest handicap race, first run in 1861 with Archer taking out the opening two editions of the event, now offers over $8 million in prize money and is the jewel race of the Melbourne Spring Racing Carnival.
+The world’s richest handicap race, first run in 1861 with Archer taking out the opening two editions of the event, now offers over $8 million in prize money and trophies and is the jewel race of the Melbourne Spring Racing Carnival.

 The Melbourne Cup runs as Flemington Race 7 at 3:00pm (local time) and has been won by many greats of the turf, including a host of international raiders the first of the Northern-hemisphere champions being Vintage Crop (1993).